tteeoo/static-website/src/index.md

 Made with [ssg](https://www.romanzolotarev.com/ssg.html) (a static site generator written in POSIX shell), and self-hosted on a Raspberry Pi.

-All content is licensed as [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
+All content is licensed as [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) unless otherwise stated.